Woman Looking at Abstract Art Gallery

 Yes, Masterworks is legit.

 To securitize a piece, Masterworks must set up a special-purpose LLC.
-After it's registered with the SEC and securitized, shares are made available to investors.
+After it's filed and qualified with the SEC, shares are made available to investors.

 Masterworks works closely with the SEC for this entire process and is subject to the SEC's oversight.
 Each investment must pass a number of regulatory hurdles before it becomes listed for purchase on the platform.

-That said, Masterworks is not subjected to near the level of scrutiny of a broker-dealer, and doesn't have the same safety nets as a FINRA-regulated, FDIC-insured U.S. brokerage.
+In addition, Masterworks is not subjected to near the same level of scrutiny as a broker-dealer, and doesn't have the same safety nets as a FINRA-regulated, FDIC-insured U.S. brokerage.

 Every investment on Masterworks is a real, physical piece of art.
 The platform does not invest in NFTs or other digital assets.